gsduarte05/Guilherme/README.md

-- 👋 Hi, I’m Guilherme
+- 👋 Hi, I’m Guilherme Duarte
 - 👀 I’m interested to improve my english and my tecnology development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Phyton
-- 📫 How to reach me ...
+- 📫 How to reach me on instagram = @gs.duarte05
 - ⚡ Fun fact: like movies and read books.
 Coffe is my religion

 <!---